jeremyfromearth/metonym/README.md

 Which brand designed the JX3P synthesizer?
 Which brand designed the JX3P keyboard?
 Which brand designed the JX3P synth?
-Who made the JX3P?
+Who produced the JX3P?
-Who made the JX3P synthesizer?
+Who produced the JX3P synthesizer?
-Who made the JX3P keyboard?
+Who produced the JX3P keyboard?
-Who made the JX3P synth?
+Who produced the JX3P synth?
-What company made the JX3P?
+What company produced the JX3P?
-What company made the JX3P synthesizer?
+What company produced the JX3P synthesizer?
-What company made the JX3P keyboard?
+What company produced the JX3P keyboard?
-What company made the JX3P synth?
+What company produced the JX3P synth?
-What brand made the JX3P?
+What brand produced the JX3P?
-What brand made the JX3P synthesizer?
+What brand produced the JX3P synthesizer?
-What brand made the JX3P keyboard?
+What brand produced the JX3P keyboard?
-What brand made the JX3P synth?
+What brand produced the JX3P synth?
-Which company made the JX3P?
+Which company produced the JX3P?
-Which company made the JX3P synthesizer?
+Which company produced the JX3P synthesizer?
-Which company made the JX3P keyboard?
+Which company produced the JX3P keyboard?
-Which company made the JX3P synth?
+Which company produced the JX3P synth?
-Which brand made the JX3P?
+Which brand produced the JX3P?
-Which brand made the JX3P synthesizer?
+Which brand produced the JX3P synthesizer?
-Which brand made the JX3P keyboard?
+Which brand produced the JX3P keyboard?
-Which brand made the JX3P synth?
+Which brand produced the JX3P synth?
 ```